Azure/Communication/releasenotes/acs-javascript-calling-library-release-notes.md

 <br/>`CallAgent.join(context: MeetingLinkContext, options?: JoinCallOptions): Call;`
 <br/>`CallAgent.join(context: MeetingCoordinatesContext, options?: JoinCallOptions): Call;`

-## Release Notes for September 22, 2020
+## v1.0.0-beta.1

 This is the initial release of Azure Communication Services for public preview for JavaScript (Web) SDK.
-SDKs for some features have been published today but functionality remains limited to private preview audiences until mid-October.
-This includes:
+The following features are not available yet:

 1. Acquiring phone numbers
 2. Using phone numbers to send and receive SMS messages
 3. Using the Calling SDK to drive voice calls with the traditional phone network (PSTN)

-## JS (Web) Calling SDK
+## Release notes for September 22, 2020 JS (Web) Calling SDK

 ### Features available
 *   Place and receive 1-1 audio/video call